icasr/I3/roadmap.md

 * The long form options (e.g. `--input`) are used in the above for readability, short form options (`--input` or `-i`) would be available also
 * The named action (e.g. `--action crebp/dedupe`) corresponds to a registered Docker image which would contain a [manifest](./manifest.md) indicating how the container should be built and input/output processed
+* As the deduplication step provides two outputs the `--output` argument specifies two output filenames

 Integration with a UI